narangankita/SDEChallenge/README.md

 This interface is created as a generic type where the implementation class can decide about the type of elements in wants to use and operate on.

-Implementation : com.paytmlabs.sdechallenge.core.MovingAverageImpl is the implementation class for MovingAverage.
+Implementation : com.paytmlabs.sdechallenge.MovingAverageImpl is the implementation class for MovingAverage.
 This implementation is for the type Double.

 The constructor tells the program that what would be the value for ’N’.
 This is initialized in the drivers class - CalculateMovingAverage.java.